hpcuantwerpen/UAntwerpen-easyconfigs/p/protobuf/README.md

 * The src directory contains the actual sources for the protoc command and the protobuf libraries.
 * Then there are various interfaces to other languages
-   * python contains the Python interface.
+   * python contains the Python interfaces.
+There are multiple options for the Python protobuf.
+There is a full Python implementation but that is less speedy than the implementation that connects to a C++ library.
+We use the latter.

 ## Problems installing protobuf